 the nature of education in the twenty-first century

-Early Career Researcher Award 2016 is the inaugural year of this award, which is intended to recognize a paper, policy brief or report written by an early career researcher.
+Early Career Researcher Award This award is intended to recognize a paper, policy brief or report written by an early career researcher.
 Researchers with 10 or fewer years in the field are eligible to apply.
 Submissions should not exceed 15 pages of narrative (references, tables, etc. may be included in appendices).
 Nominations should also include a resume or CV.
 The submissions will be rated by a panel of AERO members based upon: significance of the topic; purpose of the work; quality of the data collection, results/reporting, and analysis; and the impact of the study.
 The award provides a modest stipend to attend a conference or support the awardee's professional development.

 Authors wishing to submit proposals may review the author guidelines posted on the submission form linked below.
 Submissions for the awards will be accepted by email following proposal submission (see submission form for details).
 Unless previously arranged, accepted sessions must be presented in person by at least one of the submission authors.